IshmamAlvi/ishmamalvi.github.io/_pages/about.md

 I interned at GE Healthcare (2024), where I helped build one of the largest medical image-text datasets (2M pairs) across CT, MR, and ultrasound modalities, and contributed to designing a state-of-the-art multimodal medical foundation model.
 In 2025, I joined Futurewei Technologies as a research intern to develop self-evolving RAG architectures and reference-free hallucination mitigation frameworks for enterprise applications.

-**I am looking for full time applied scientist, research scientist, research engineer, postdoc position.**
+**I am actively looking for full time applied scientist, research scientist, research engineer, postdoc position from spring 2026**

 🚀 **Recent Highlights**